 Why MBA After Engineering ? - Balaji Viswanathan

-Balaji Viswanathan is a Product Manager at a VC funded startup in Boston.
-He has a Bachelors in Engineering, MS in Computer Science and an MBA specializing on Entrepreneuership/Finance from Babson college.
-He founded multiple startups that were funded by top accelerators and also worked at Microsoft helping build Windows and a few research prototypes.
+Balaji Viswanathan, CEO of Invento Robotics, has a Bachelors in Engineering, MS in Computer Science and an MBA specializing on Entrepreneuership/Finance from Babson college.
+He founded multiple startups that were funded by top accelerators.
+He is a very popular author in Quora with more than 4 Lakh followers.

 Let us see the leaders of 5 top technology companies.